yeonsoochung/chicago-service-requests/README.md

 <img src="images/dashboard.jpg" alt="Alt text" width="1000"/>
 </p>

 The first page analyzes the unique SRs submitted.
 The second page contains SR data by category, sub-category, and type.
 Some service request types fall under multiple categories/sub-categories, so a separate page was created for this analysis.
-The third and fourth pages contain map visualizations of unique SRs and SRs by category, respectively.

 ## ELT Pipeline and Data Model